pchiorean/Indentz/docs/README.md

 Defaults and cleanup.

 #### **`DefaultPrefs`**
 Sets some preferences for the active document.
+You should customize them to your taste by editing the script.

 <details><summary><strong>Details</strong></summary>